USUFSLC/intro-meeting/slides.md

 ## Projects Associated w Club Members

-- JoinLater | Brigham - Since eduroam's JoinNow on Linux is so hopelessly jank, our wonderful @xeyler has created JoinLater!
+- JoinLater | Brigham - Since eduroam's JoinNow on Linux is so hopelessly jank, @xeyler has created JoinLater!

 ---